tdonker/domain-driven-design-links/README.md

 * 'The logic that should be in a domain object is domain logic - validations, calculations, business rules - whatever you like to call it.'. \(by Martin Fowler 2014\): [Implementing Domain-Driven Design](https://martinfowler.com/bliki/AnemicDomainModel.html)
 * 'The main point of DDD is to identify relevant domain behaviour, which means getting to know plenty of domain rules.'. \(by Sapiens Works 2017\): [How To Handle Business Rules in Domain Driven Design](http://blog.sapiensworks.com/post/2017/08/23/Handling-Business-Rules-DDD)
 * 'As a result, the business logic will be in the domain-model, with a lot less duplication as a result'. \(by Albert Starreveld 2020\): [Domain-Driven Design in a nutshell](https://medium.com/vx-company/domain-driven-design-in-a-nutshell-aadb05f834ce)
+* 'This principle is similar in Domain-driven design (DDD), where each Bounded Context or autonomous subsystem or service must own its domain model (data plus logic and behavior)'. (p28) \(by Microsoft 2022\): [Microservices architecture e-book](https://dotnet.microsoft.com/en-us/download/e-book/microservices-architecture/pdf)

 ___
 ### Dutch sites